AVee/cw_wiki_sync/docs/Readme.md

 # Chatwars Wiki Items
-This site contains a json file containing all known information of the items in Chatwars as found ond the [chatwars wiki](https://chatwars-wiki.de/).
+This site contains a json file containing all known information of the items in Chatwars as found on the [chatwars wiki](https://chatwars-wiki.de/).
 Updates are run hourly and the latest file can be found in [resources.json](https://raw.githubusercontent.com/AVee/cw_wiki_sync/master/data/resources.json).

 If any item data is missing or incomplete please just edit the wiki, it has a really nice form for editing item information ;-) Really, just go and improve what is on the wiki, the quality of this data depends on contributions to the wiki from users like you...